rss2025/rss2025.github.io/_program/testoftimeaward.md

 </div>

-Appraisal by Davide Scaramuzza (University of Zurich) and Nikolay Atanasov (University of California, San Diego).
+Appraisal by Nikolay Atanasov (University of California, San Diego) and David Saldaña (Lehigh University).